fbeaufume/keybout/README.md

 # Keybout

-KeyBout is a simple web-based multiplayer keyboard racing game, where the players have to type random words before the other players.
+Keybout is a simple web-based multiplayer keyboard racing game, where the players have to type random words before the other players.

 The first version started in 2014 as a sample WebSocket application and used JavaScript,